Oakstop and the Power of Community: The Inspirational Story of Trevor Parham

-Oakstop is more than just space to rent – it’s an organization that is built by and for the community.
-Oakstop hires an entirely Black staff, most of whom are artists or entrepreneurs in Oakland at risk of displacement.
-In 2019, Oakstop launched its nonprofit subsidiary, Oakstop Alliance, which arranges community programming in economic empowerment, culture and creativity, community wellness, and youth development in Oakstop’s locations.
-Throughout the pandemic, the Oakstop Alliance also provided space for health professionals to create PPE and organized food security and distribution programs.
+But Oakstop is more than just a coworking space – it’s an organization built by and for the community.
+Trevor has hired an entirely Black staff, most of whom are artists or entrepreneurs at risk of displacement.
+And with the launch of Oakstop Alliance, a nonprofit subsidiary focused on community programming in economic empowerment, culture and creativity, community wellness, and youth development, Trevor has created a platform for positive change in Oakland.

 “Our work is founded in the notion that local artists should be at the center of economic development, especially as increased economic activity in Oakland threatens to displace the local artists that make Oakland such a vibrant and culturally enriching place to live and work, “ says Trevor.
 “Our support of artists focuses not only on art exhibits and the display of artwork, but also services and support programs targeted at uplifting artists.”

 Trevor’s story is one of resilience, innovation, and a deep commitment to community.
 By putting local artists at the center of economic development and creating a platform for community empowerment and positive change, he has shown that business can be a force for good.
 Oakstop is more than just a coworking space – it’s a model for how businesses can serve the needs of their communities and create a better future for all.